indrjo/minimal-texlive-installer/scripts/README.md

 **(Important)** The script ```install``` here is a modification of ```installer.sh```, which can be found [here](https://github.com/termux/termux-packages/blob/master/packages/texlive-installer/installer.sh).

-**(Important)** This script modifies some parts of the package ```texlive-installer``` after it is installed.
-This behaviour is expected to change in future.

 It is sufficient to issue the command
 ```
 $ ./termux-install-minimal-texlive
 ```
 from Termux.
-It manages installation and post installation process and applies some patches to make it work within the Termux environment.
+It manages both installation and post installation process and applies some patches to make it work within the Termux environment.

-**(Warning)** Currently, this installer doesn't allow users to customize the installation through, say, commandline arguments.
+**(Note)** Currently, this installer doesn't allow users to customize the installation as you can for any other GNU/Linux.